Kong/kongponents/docs/guide/migrating-to-version-9.md

 #### Props

 * `emptyStateIcon` prop has been removed.
-You can use the new `emptyStateIconVariant` prop or `empty-state-icon` slot instead
+You can use the new `emptyStateIconVariant` prop instead
 * `emptyStateIconColor` prop has been removed
 * `emptyStateIconSize` prop has been removed
-* `emptyStateActionButtonIcon` prop has been removed.
-You can use the new `emptyStateActionButtonShowPlusIcon` prop instead
+* `emptyStateActionButtonIcon` prop has been removed

 ### KTabs